DataDog/hiring-engineers/answers.md

 > - Mobile native app for on the go monitoring
 > - Mobile monitoring: BYOD as part of the infrastructure, Datadog agent in the mobile
 > - Easier way to delete the dashboard created using the API, I should be able to delete the dashboard inside of "himself" instead of jumping to the dashboard list
 > - Define maps or other images as the background of a graph.
-In the case of maps it could be a tag on the server on-prem and I could see my infra in a map.
+In the case of maps it could be a tag on the server on-prem and I could see my infra in a map(connected with openmaps or google maps geoAPI).
 In more complex scenarios you could even see ping times or other metrics between data centers for example.

 About Me
 --------